 First, lets look at the water reservoir.
 To us the size is not important.
 Since water goes "flat" in just a few days, it may actually be an advantage to have a smaller tank that is filled more often.
 Some people prefer to remove the reservoir often to dump the older water, and ease of removal for them is more important than size.
 Fresh, oxygenated water makes good espresso - stale water detracts from the flavour.
 If you use your machine only occasionally or on weekends, consider changing the water before you start and then run a half cup through the boiler to freshen it up.

 Home espresso machines use a vibrating piston pump to force water into the boiler and then through the coffee grounds under pressure.
-The actual pressure that the pump develops is completely irrelevant, since only 8 -10 bar is required to do the job.
+The actual pressure that the pump develops is completely irrelevant, since only 8 - 10 bar is required to do the job.
 In truth, a too high pump pressure requires a finer grind of coffee to slow down the extraction process and there is a greater danger of overextraction.
 The output pressure of the pump in 'bars' has no bearing on its actual performance, but higher pump wattage can improve overall performance.
+In addition, some machines have brew pressure valves to provide a more constant brew pressure for added consistency.
 A more important factor is to choose a reputable espresso machine manufacturer who uses higher quality materials (including the pump), which will all last longer.

 Boiler Design/Heating Element

 The Steam switch is used to raise the temperature of the boiler enough to produce steam.
 This usually takes about 30 to 45 seconds.
 On machines with larger boilers like the Rancilio Silvia, it will be the longer duration since there is more water to heat, with the advantage being more steaming power.
-Machines that use a thermoblock system can often take much longer to build up a 'head of steam' (except for Saeco Rapid-steam system on their superautomatics).
-Machines with frothing adapters (turbo frothers, pannarello frothers, cappucciatore systems) simplify the aeration process (no up and down motion required), however machines with regular steam wands are easy to master once you know the basic technique.
+Machines that use a thermoblock system can often take less time to build up a 'head of steam' (such as Philips Saeco or Jura superautomatics).
+Machines with frothing adapters (turbo frothers, pannarello frothers, cappuccinatore systems) simplify the aeration process (no up and down motion required), however machines with regular steam wands are easy to master once you know the basic technique.

 Pump espresso machines can also deliver modest amounts of hot water for long espressos and Americanos.
 Some machines have a specific hot water switch which turns on the pump.
 By then turning on the steam valve, near boiling water is delivered out of the wand instead of steam.
 Machines that do not have this feature can also deliver hot water simply by leaving the portafilter handle with used coffee puck still in and turning the coffee switch on while opening the steam valve - hot water will now come out the steam valve.